ZimmermannHH/Marker_Comparison/README.md

 For each marker, the folder `species_lists` contains a list of species that can be resolved on species level.

+To run the scripts, the file `marker.lineages.df.txt` needs to be downloaded from GEUS Dataverse [Zimmermann et al.](https://www.nature.com/articles/s41467-023-36845-x)]
 Run scripts in the following order:
 1.
 2.